getdish/dish/docs/nate.md

-biggest impact changes before sending:
+goals for this week, get us to being able to onboard people (not 100% necessary, but in order of importance):

+- fix apple login / login/register flows
+- get reviewing fully working with votes/sentiment on tags
+- fix a lot of issues on mobile
+- fix or remove default autocomplete categories
+- test in prod and in various browsers and fix up
+- fix memory issues (see safari warning)
+- performance runthrough on search results
+- user profile page improvement
+  - show comments / votes separately
+  - show users current favorites on the map
+- hover restaurant shows pin on menu

+next week:

+- show a list of hot & new restaurants on homepage, simple and easy win, with link to breakdown to comment easily...
+- react native app start
+- blog
 - location <=> url
-- Voting, tagging, commenting improvements
+- revisit ssr

+---

+big impact changes

+- location <=> url
 - threading on comments is the only way you get discussion which leads to clarfiication, which is both what keeps people around and what allows us to get much richer info
-- itself
 - make map more alive
   - colors by category (cuisine?)
   - hovering a single restaurant should drop a pin on the map where it is